-The funicular from Hakone also connects the town of Togendai on the shores of Lake Ashi.
-The stroll along the lake is also a must during a stay in Hakone, and on a clear day, you can see Mount Fuji.
+The funicular also connects the town of Togendai on the shores of Lake Ashi.
+The stroll along the lake is also a must during a stay, and on a clear day, you can see Mount Fuji.
 It is also possible to take a cruise on the lake, aboard a medieval sailboat.

 Region : Kanto